esphome/esphome-docs/components/lvgl.rst

 Style properties
 ----------------

-- **group** (*Optional*, string): Widgets can be grouped together for interaction with a :doc:`/components/sensor/rotary_encoder`.
-In every group there is always one focused object which receives the encoder actions.
-You need to associate an input device with a group.
-An input device can send key events to only one group but a group can receive data from more than one input device.

 You can adjust the appearance of widgets by changing the foreground, background and/or border color, font of each object.
 Some widgets allow for more complex styling, effectively changing the appearance of their parts.